Carlos Correa Preview, Player Props: Twins vs. Mets

 Carlos Correa At The Plate

-- In 32.8% of his games this season, Correa has had at least one RBI.
-He's picked up more than one in 11.2% and driven in three or more of his team's runs in five contests.
+- Correa has an RBI in 42 of 126 games this year, with multiple RBI in 14 of them.
+He has also driven in three or more of his team's runs in five contests.

-- He has scored in 48 games this season, with multiple runs seven times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.